patrickfav/dice/README.md

 This PRNG was tested with Robert G. Brown's [dieharder](http://webhome.phy.duke.edu/~rgb/General/dieharder.php) test suite for random number generators, which among others, includes the [ NIST Statistical Test Suite](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-22r1a.pdf).

-The reports can be seen in `/misc/reports/*` in this repo
+The reports can be seen in `/misc/reports/*` in this repo.

 ### DRBG Seeding & Input Sources